lastzero/test-tools/README.md

     }

 Have a look at the Doctrine fixture connection class (TestTools\Doctrine\DBAL\Connection.php) to see an example.
-It works as a wrapper (see wrapperClass option) for the standard connection class.
+It works as a wrapper for the standard connection class (white box inheritance).
+The Buzz client uses the BlackBox class to encapsulate any ClientInterface (black box inheritance)

 The basic concept of self initializing fixtures is described by Martin Fowler and can be applied to all types of external data stores (databases) and services (SOAP/REST):